- An honours first degree of UK higher education institution or equivalent overseas qualification.

 - A pass in the Professional Skills Tests in Literacy and Numeracy before commencing their course.
-More information on this can be found here.
-At Kingston we offer free support sessions to help you to pass these tests.
+More information on this can be found on the Get into Teaching website.

 - An enhanced Disclosure and Barring Service and Health checking process identifies no concerns about suitability to teach.